FelixSchladt/OxideWM/man/src/oxide-bar.1.md

 # DESCRIPTION

 Define the behavior of the statusbar for Oxide.
-The config file provides the possibility to customize the text and background color of the oxide statusbar.
+The config file provides the possibility to customize the text and background color of the Oxide statusbar.
 The config file is written in YAML.

 # FILES